How to Investigate Home Page Home | All Background Checks | Business Sign-up | Articles | Public Records | Be Your Own Detective PI Course

 This office maintains records concerning business and professional licensing.
 All sole proprietorships, partnerships, and corporations are registered with this office.
 Most financing statements are filed at the state level, usually with the Secretary of State's Office.

-Business Information
+Business Concern

 To get information about a business concern, you will need to furnish: Name of business